 But let us explain why you need to, how often you should and what can happen if you don’t.
-We’ll also share with you some insider tips to make cleaning a breeze, saving you time and money and letting you get on with the important things.
+We’ll also share with you insider tips to make cleaning a breeze.
+We’ll show you how to save time and money to let you get on with the important things.

 How often do I need to clean my commercial coffee machine?

-You may already have a coffee machine at work, you may be looking to upgrade, or you may be just starting out on getting a commercial coffee machine for your office.
+You may already have a coffee machine or you may be looking to upgrade.
+You may be just starting out on getting a commercial coffee machine for your office.
 Wherever you are on your coffee journey, there are lots of things to consider.
-From the coffee you choose, the capacity required, the cost and many other variables, the type of coffee machine also dictates how often it should be cleaned.
+From the coffee, the capacity, the cost and the type of coffee machine may dictate how often it should be cleaned.

 As a general rule, you should be looking to clean your coffee machine once daily.
-At the end of the working day as you would say, be loading up your dishwasher and shutting down your computer, it’s a good idea to run a quick cleaning program on your machine.
+At the end of the working day, it’s a good idea to run a quick cleaning program on your machine.
 A lot of businesses will add this simple task to the list of their office cleaning team.

 Coffee machine cleaning – the basics

-For all coffee machines, there are three basic cleaning routines and following these will ensure a great coffee experience cup after cup.
+For all coffee machines, there are three basic cleaning routines to ensure a great coffee experience cup after cup.

 Cleaning routine one

 The first step that needs completing is cleaning the coffee brewing pathway.
-Machines that are not cleaned regularly enough will not only make a poor tasting cup of coffee, but you’re also at risk of damage to the machine.
-Most machines have a microporous steel filter and a build up of coffee tannins over time can block this, causing the machine to jam and ultimately break.
+Machines that are not cleaned regularly enough will not only make a poor tasting cup of coffee, but you’re also at risk of damage.
+Most machines have a microporous steel filter and a build-up of coffee tannins over time can block this.
+This causes the machine to jam and ultimately break.

 Cleaning routine two

 The next routine is the milk process.
 Whether your machine uses fresh milk or granular milk, they’ll both need routine cleaning.
-Milk contains proteins that are not broken down by simply using hot water, so you need to add a specialist cleaning fluid (or tablet) to break down the milk and remove this from the pathway.
+Milk contains proteins are not broken down by simply using hot water, so you need to add a specialist cleaning fluid (or tablet).
+These will break down the milk and remove this from the pathway.
 We don’t need to explain what happens when milk sours and goes off!
-But the great news is that cleaning routines on modern machines are super quick and easy leaving you to get on with the important things.
+But the great news is that cleaning routines on modern machines are quick and easy.

 Cleaning routine three